ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ## Popup-Messages
 * Every instance creates the state ``iqontrol.x.Popup.Message``
-* When passing values to these state, a popup-message (or toast) is displayed
+* When passing values to this state, a popup-message (or toast) will be displayed
 * You can use html-tags to format the message text
 * There are some additional states for further customization of the displayed popup (these must be set, before the message datapoint is set):
     * ``Duration``: This is the time in ms the message is displayed; if set to 0 the message has to be confirmed